-Broken dishes, spilled food and drink littered the ground.
-There were multiple footsteps leading out the other door.
+Broken dishes and spilled food and drink littered the ground.
+There were multiple footprints leading out the other door.

-"Look like they were in a panic to get out.
-Something was chasing them," observed Shepard.
-"Look at these prints.
+“Looks like they were in a panic to get out.
+Something was chasing them,” Shepard said.
+“Look at these prints.
 Construction boots.
-Judging from the spacing, they were running."
+Judging by the spacing, they were running.”

 Miranda kneeled next to Shepard to inspect the clues.
-"There's no other prints.
-Just the workers."
+“There are no other prints.
+Just the workers’.”

-"So they were being chased by something, but it didn't leave any prints?" asked Jacob.
+“So they were being chased by something, but it didn’t leave any prints?”
+Jacob asked.

 Shepard got up and held his rifle ready.
-"Move out," he ordered.
+“Move out.”

-"Strange.
-No bodies, no structural damage, no signs of battle," Miranda observed.
+“Strange.
+No bodies, no structural damage, no signs of battle,” Miranda said.

 They were running from something, but no signs of struggle.
 Ambushed, maybe?

-Moving toward the large door that entered the colony proper, Shepard stopped.
-Holding out his arm out to silently order the Cerberus operatives to do the same, he strained his ears, on guard for anything.
-Something's moving.
+Moving toward the large door that lead to the colony proper, Shepard stopped.
+Holding out his arm to silently order the Cerberus operatives to do the same, he strained his ears, on guard for anything.

-Jacob recognized the mechanical sounds.
-"Hear that?
-Sounds like FENRIS mechs," he declared.
+“Hear that?
+Sounds like FENRIS mechs,” Jacob said.

-"Strange.
-Security was disabled at the other colonies," Miranda said.
+“Strange.
+Security systems were disabled at the other colonies,” Miranda said.

-Past the threshold of the door, two LOKI mechs across a chasm stood up and pointed their weapons at the intruders.
+Past the door’s threshold, two LOKI mechs across a chasm stood up and pointed their weapons at the intruders.

-Aw hell.
-"Open fire!" ordered Shepard as his Avenger targeted the mech on the left.
+“Open fire!”
+Shepard ordered.
+He pointed his Avenger at the mech on the left.
 His aim true, the left mech fell down, gaping holes in its chest.